catalogfi/merry/README.md

 Streamline your multi-chain testing with `merry`!

 This CLI tool leverages Docker to effortlessly set up a multi-chain testing environment in a single command.
-Merry includes Bitcoin regtest node, Ethereum localnet node, and essential Garden components, providing a self-contained space to test your applications independently of external services.
+Merry includes Bitcoin regtest node, Ethereum localnet node, and essential Catalog services, providing a self-contained space to test your applications independently of external services.

 It supports a variety of features, including a faucet, electrum services and an orderbook with COBI.